microsoft/winget-cli/doc/specs/#166 - Font Support.md

 The following font types to my knowledge are not supported:
 - .woff & .woff2 (developed by Google for the modern browser)
 - .eot (Embedded OpenType font file) Not used because of security issues.

+> Font types will not be treated differently.
+Support for font installation will be determined by calling [IDWriteFontFile::Analyze](https://learn.microsoft.com/en-us/windows/win32/api/dwrite/nf-dwrite-idwritefontfile-analyze).

 ### Installing Fonts
 Typically, a user would download the font file and drag it to the `C:\Windows\Fonts` directory in the explorer view, but there are a couple things happening behind the scenes.